-Russell Wilson has never been better — and that can only be good news for Seahawks’ hopes
+No hyperbole here: Pete Carroll says Russell Wilson has never been better, and just might be right

-Here’s how Pete Carroll put it this week: Russell Wilson is the best he’s ever been.
+RENTON — Here’s how Pete Carroll put it this week: Russell Wilson is the best he’s ever been.

 Now, we know Carroll is a fount of relentless optimism and occasional hyperbole, especially as a new season looms.
 But there is ample reason to believe that he is absolutely correct, and that alone is reason for Seahawks fans to dream their biggest.